-Poor diet: An explosion in urbanisation has also seen a rise in the consumption of processed foods, which are often high in salt content.
+An explosion in urbanization has also seen a rise in the consumption of processed foods, which are often high in salt content.
 Excess sodium in the body increases blood pressure and exerts more burden on the heart.

-Use of tobacco and excessive consumption of alcohol: Habits such as these increase a person’s risk of developing high blood pressure.
-These habits have been linked with narrowing of arteries and damaging of arterial walls.
+Habits such as these increase a person’s risk of developing high blood pressure.
+These habits have been linked with the narrowing of arteries and damaging arterial walls.

 As hypertension is a chronic disease that can lead to death, it is necessary to be proactive about its prevention:

-These tips will aid in the prevention of hypertension which can lead to cardiovascular diseases such as, stroke, arteriosclerosis, cardiomyopathy.
-Hospitals and diagnostics centres rely on the Cobas H232 cardiac reader and Cobas c111, c311 and e411 chemistry analysers for accuratediagnosis of such conditions.
+These tips will aid in the prevention of hypertension which can lead to cardiovascular diseases such as stroke, arteriosclerosis, cardiomyopathy.
+Hospitals and diagnostics centers rely on the Cobas H232 cardiac reader and Cobas c111, c311, and e411 chemistry analyzers for accurate diagnosis of such conditions.